horia141/horia141.github.io/_drafts/2016-12-06-stay-in-school.md

 ---
 published: false
 ---
 I'm a big fan of our industry's openness to people from all backgrounds.
 As the [StackOverflow developer survey](http://stackoverflow.com/research/developer-survey-2016#developer-profile-education) highlights, some 40% of all developers don't have a formal CS or even technical background.
-There is a bias towards web development in that survey, but, even in the larger population of developers, this is likely to be the case.
+There is a bias towards web development in that survey, but, even in the larger population of developers, some amount of this fact is likely to hold true.

-Given this, and the relatively high salaries one can get as an entry level developer, in Romania, it's unsurprising many people in technical universities start working sometime in their 2nd or 3rd years.
+Given this, and the relatively high salaries one can get as an entry level developer, in Romania, it's unsurprising many people in technical universities start working for tech companies sometime in their 2nd or 3rd years.
+If a degree isn't worth _that_ much, why fret about it?

 However, as I hope to make clear in this article, nothing good can come out of such an arrangement.

 But how did you come in possession of such sage wisdom, Horia, you might ask?
 As always with these things, through doing and getting burned.
-I started working in my 2nd year of university.
-I continued through to my 4th year.
-I finally smarted up towards the end of my 4th year, and joined a masters program and was focused 100% on it.
+I worked from my 2nd year of university, through to my 4th yearI finally smarted up towards the end of my 4th year, and joined a masters program and was focused 100% on it.
 I had to learn a lot of the stuff I should had learned in my undergraduate years, atop all the new fancy stuff from the master.
 But it was a really good experience, and the knowledge I gathered there continues to pay dividends.
 On the other hand, one of the jobs I had during that time, I don't even mention on my CV.
 The other is usually not counted by employers as "work experience".
 The experiences themselves weren't that great.
 One of the places didn't use source control, for example.

 As with all advice, this one isn't universal.
 Sometimes, you _have_ to work.
 It's hard to focus on studying when there's no food on the table.
+And an IT job sure beats the alternatives.
 Othertimes, you're just _that_ good and you have Google and Facebook fighting over you.
 No point in wasting time on this blog.
 However, for the _rest_ of you, this might be useful.

 Why you might quit: